 About Intel Costa Rica

-Over the past decade, Intel Costa Rica has become a proven asset to our communities across the country.
+Over almost two decades, Intel Costa Rica has become a proven asset to our communities across the country.
 The employees have actively developed and executed community initiatives that focus on education, technology, and environmental awareness.
-More than 50 percent of its employees volunteered their time, energy, and skills to more than 40 different programs and projects annually.
+More than 50 percent of its workers volunteer their time, energy, and skills to more than 15 different programs and projects annually.

-Some of Intel’s community projects include painting and maintenance of public schools and planting trees.
-Intel also works on programs where volunteers boost the entrepreneurial spirit, share environmental concepts, and motivate students to improve their writing skills.
-Intel Costa Rica volunteers contribute to national education programs that promote science and math, and actively participate in the national science fair and other technology-focused programs.
+Intel also executes programs where volunteers boost the entrepreneurial spirit, share environmental concepts, and motivate students to improve their writing skills.
+Intel Costa Rica volunteers contribute to national education programs that promote science and math and actively participate in the national science fair and other technology-focused programs.
 The company has been recognized for its commitment to improving the quality of life in Costa Rica.
-Intel is a five-time winner of the Community Service Award from the Costa Rican American Chamber of Commerce (AMCHAM).
+Intel is a seven-time winner of the Community Service Award from the Costa Rican American Chamber of Commerce (AMCHAM).

 Promoting education is a major priority for Intel Costa Rica.
-We invest an average of 1 million USD annually to support local education programs in the country.
+We invest an average of USD 1 million annually to support local education programs in the country.
 Our programs are focused on three areas: elementary and high school education, higher education, and education in the community.
-Our goal is to promote 21st century skills, including science, math, and engineering, through volunteer work and financial contributions.
+Our goal is to promote 21st century skills, including science, math, and engineering, through volunteer work, donations, and financial contributions.

 Intel® Teach Program